arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 }
 ```

-In our example we use a pre-defined bluetooth number code pre-setup for controlling a device's LEDs.
-This code can also be referred to as [GATT codes](https://www.bluetooth.com/specifications/gatt/services/), which define how two bluetooth low energy devices transfer data.
+In our example we use a pre-defined Bluetooth® number code pre-setup for controlling a device's LEDs.
+This code can also be referred to as [GATT codes](https://www.bluetooth.com/specifications/gatt/services/), which define how two Bluetooth® low energy devices transfer data.
 Once a connection is established with a device, its respecitve GATT code, which is a 16 bit identifier, is stored in a lookup table for future reference.
 These GATT codes are very long, but in our example it is always the same code:

 ```BLEService ledService("19b10000-e8f2-537e-4f6c-d104768a1214"); // BLE LED Service```